Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 ### Languages
 - Python/Flask- Used to create all functionality of the site, all pages are rendered using flask methods.
-    - Flask has also been used to connect the site to the Mongo.DB database where all information is stored and accessed from.
+    - Flask has also been used to connect the site to the Mongo.DB database, where all information is stored and accessed from.
-- HTML- Used for all template pages for the site and then rendered using flask.
+- HTML- Used for all template pages for the site and then rendered using Flask.
 Also used for the basic form structure and validation.
 - CSS- Mostly used in conjunction with the Materialize CSS library to style and structure all the pages.
 - Javascript- Used via JQuery and use to activate the Materialize CSS drop down selectors.
 ### Programs